-Urban GreenSpace has been born out of a necessity.
+Urban GreenSpace was founded in 2010 by Steve Willis, born out of a necessity.
 The need to find a creative way to reconnect people and their food, rediscover community, reduce waste, conserve resources and humbly spread the nearly lost knowledge of nutrient cycles.

-In Steve’s own words; “I am a designer, a gardener and a permaculturalist.
-It is my aim to make the urban environment a livelier, healthier more productive place to be by designing and installing herb and vegetable gardens to enable your restaurant, company or home to have the freshest herbs and vegetables possible.
-Once it’s built we will maintain it to keep it productive during the growing seasons.”
+Steve is a designer, a qualified horticulturist and permaculturist.
+It is his aim to make the urban environment a livelier, healthier more productive place to be by designing and installing herb and vegetable gardens to enable your restaurant, business or home to have the freshest herbs and vegetables possible.
+Once it’s built, Steve will maintain it to keep it productive during the growing seasons.

 Throughout the conduct of business, Urban GreenSpace aims to reconnect people to their food and humbly spread the knowledge about nutrient cycles, closed loop food production, biodiversity and food security.